yeroldsan/ecommerce-demo/README.md

 # Overview

 This ecommerce layout is a simple and easy-to-use design that allows users to browse a catalog of products, view product descriptions, and items in a shopping cart.
+It was created as part of an exercise for the DIN22SP class.

 # Features